-A former UNICEF consultant, he is currently a board member for the journal Anthropology and Humanism, the Northeastern Workshops on Southern Africa (NEWSA) and Seacoast African American Cultural Center (SAACC) in Portsmouth, NH where he supervises internships and public cultural education through curation of their collections.
-For SAACC, he also received a state-wide Spirit of NH Volunteer Service Award.
-He is also a classical musician as a long-term member of the Cambridge Symphony Orchestra in Cambridge, MA.
+Currently he is a board member for the journal Anthropology and Humanism and formerly for the Northeastern Workshops on Southern Africa (NEWSA) and the Seacoast African American Cultural Center (SAACC) in Portsmouth, NH where he supervised internships and public cultural education through curation of their collections.
+For his contributions to SAACC, he received a state-wide Spirit of NH Volunteer Service Award.

-He is always happy to meet with and advise interested students and consult for community, public, and private organizations.
+He is always happy to meet interested students and consult for public and private entities.

 Research Interests